RSS-777/RestReviews/README.md

 >2.
 Log in to a session after successful registration.
 >3.
 Log out of the session.
 >4.
 Registered users can leave comments.
 >5.
-The application includes an admin panel for managing users and comments.
+The application contains an administrative panel for managing user roles, changing content on all pages, deleting and adding content!
 >6.
 All user and comment data is stored in a MySQL relational database management system (RDBMS).
 >7.
 Passwords are hashed for security purposes.
 ><br><br>